Procore Technologies, Inc. (NYSE:PCOR) Director Sells $288,296.16 in Stock

 Wall Street Analysts Forecast Growth

 A number of brokerages recently weighed in on PCOR.
-The Goldman Sachs Group reduced their price objective on Procore Technologies from $77.00 to $63.00 and set a “neutral” rating on the stock in a research report on Friday, February 17th.
-Loop Capital initiated coverage on Procore Technologies in a report on Thursday, December 22nd.
-They set a “buy” rating and a $70.00 target price on the stock.
-Oppenheimer lifted their target price on Procore Technologies from $60.00 to $75.00 and gave the stock an “outperform” rating in a report on Friday, February 17th.
-KeyCorp lifted their target price on Procore Technologies from $71.00 to $86.00 and gave the stock an “overweight” rating in a report on Friday, February 17th.
-Finally, DA Davidson began coverage on Procore Technologies in a report on Tuesday, March 21st.
+Barclays boosted their price objective on Procore Technologies from $61.00 to $72.00 in a research report on Friday, February 17th.
+Mizuho lifted their target price on Procore Technologies from $74.00 to $80.00 and gave the stock a “buy” rating in a report on Friday, February 17th.
+DA Davidson initiated coverage on Procore Technologies in a report on Tuesday, March 21st.
 They set a “buy” rating and a $72.00 target price on the stock.
-Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $72.62.
+The Goldman Sachs Group cut their target price on Procore Technologies from $77.00 to $63.00 and set a “neutral” rating on the stock in a report on Friday, February 17th.
+Finally, KeyCorp lifted their target price on Procore Technologies from $71.00 to $86.00 and gave the stock an “overweight” rating in a report on Friday, February 17th.
+Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+Based on data from MarketBeat, Procore Technologies has a consensus rating of “Moderate Buy” and a consensus price target of $72.62.

 Institutional Inflows and Outflows